 Okay, I’m so hooked on coloring books, I may need a support group soon.
 (I am kidding.
 I can’t imagine wanting to be pried away from my art… ever!)

-My latest is Lovely Designs 1, and it’s a little different from my previous books.
+My latest is Lovely Designs 1 (now out of print), and it’s a little different from my previous books.
 In addition to the 26 coloring pages (printed on one side of each page), I’ve included six “DIY” (do it yourself) pages.

 When I draw my coloring pages, I don’t sketch anything ahead of time.
 Instead, I go right to work with a large pen or brush-style marker.
 I make broad, sweeping strokes to indicate the main areas of the design.